JSkrab/Cisco_IPv6_Testing/README.md

 | Cisco FMCv |      |   |
 ## Control Plane
 ### Static Routes
 During set up of each test device, static routes were configured.
-A default route was configured that hops the NAT64 router and a static route to 2005:1117:1:3::/64 was configured that hops Endpoint 1.
+A default route was configured using sstest as the next hop and a static route to 2005:1117:1:3::/64 was configured using C8000V 1 as the next hop.
 Static IPv6 configuration was successful for all devices.
 ### OSPF Routes
 After the network was configured with static routes, most static routes were deleted and the network was configured using OSPF routes.
 Default static routes were not deleted on any devices.
-The process to create the OSPF routes on each device
 ## Data Plane